 If you "mouse-over" points in some layers in the atlas a "tool-tip" will appear that contains a link to a table of data for that point.
 At the bottom of the table that opens you find a link to a larger table of records for invasive species.

 The Atlas Documnets section below holds a variety of resources supporting inventory and mapping of Spartina.
 The Spartina ID & Mapping Method file describes how to use your GPS to map clone locations and includes identification and removal information.
-You will find the BCSWG Spartina Progress Reports for 2012 to 2009 in this section.
+You will find the BCSWG Spartina Progress Reports starting in 2009 in this section.

-We have just completed a week of herbicide treatment on S. anglica at Roberts Bank and this coverage by Global TV news provides a good overview of the methods required to effectively control S. anglica http://globalnews.ca/video/797193/invasive-weed-battle .
+From a week of herbicide treatment on S. anglica at Roberts Bank here is coverage by Global TV news.
+It provides a good overview of the methods required to effectively control S. anglica http://globalnews.ca/video/797193/invasive-weed-battle .
 We expect to see a significant reduction in the number and size of clones on Roberts Bank in 2014.

 Spartina in Burrard Inlet : Workshop Synopsis 2015